AlliedPayment/docs/10 - Maintenance/README.md

     5. Set a Consul key value for maintenance (TODO: get from Brian), this will signal HAProxy to restore outside traffic to normal services.

 > Note: At some point we may want to automate this via a script.

+##TODO's

+Things we need to do in order to execute the maintenance successfully:

+- [ ] Get HAProxy and Consul configured for the maintenance ability (Brian)
+- [ ] Get a baseline time of how long it takes to take down/restore services to be used for future planning